Geometry of some moduli of bundles over a very general sextic surface for small second Chern classes and Mestrano-Simpson Conjecture: Introduction

 It is known that $\overline{\mathcal{M}}(H, c_2)$ is projective and $\mathcal{M}(H, c_2)$ sits inside $\overline{\mathcal{M}}(H, c_2)$ as an open subset, whose complement is called the \textit{boundary}.

-The very first and main step towards a proof of the conjecture is to show that a general element in $\mathcal{M}(H, c_2)$ admits a non-zero section.
+The very first and main step towards a proof of the conjecture is to show that a general element in each of irreducible components $\mathcal{M}(H, c_2)$ admits a non-zero section.
 Major part of this article is devoted to prove the above fact.
-The main idea to prove that fact is to investigate the possible configurations of reduced points to satisfy Cayley-Bacharach property.
+The main idea to prove that fact is to investigate the possible configurations of certain locally complete intersection zero-dimensional subschemes on $S$ satisfying Cayley-Bacharach property.
 Using it we also give a bound for the boundary strata of the moduli space.
 More precisely, we will prove the following Theorems.